dsaborg/sequence/README.md

 #### Updating

-`Sequences` have full support for updating the underlying collection where possible, both through `Iterator#remove()` and by modifying the underlying collection directly in between iterations.
+`Sequences` have full support for updating the underlying collection where possible, through `Iterator#remove()`, by modifying the underlying collection directly (in between iterations), and by using `Collection` methods directly on the `Sequence` itself.

 ```Java
 List<Integer> list = new ArrayList<>(Arrays.asList(1, 2, 3, 4, 5));